tim-slifer/after-dark-intellij/README.md

 This is my editor color theme for IntelliJ IDEA.

 I wanted to make a color theme that was not only easy to look at, but where the colors and text styles actually carry meaning and convey context.
-I started with a dark background (Darcula is the parent theme) and used a variety of colors.
+I started with a dark background (Darcula is the parent theme) and used a variety of bright, neon-ish colors.
 The theme font is Source Code Pro, but no font size is given in the theme as this should be set according to preference and screen resolution.

 Generally, for language syntax: